|2020 VACCINATION SCHEDULE: ADULTS|

 — pregnancy (if at risk for infection or severe outcome.
 Heplisav-B not currently recommended due to lack of safety data in pregnant women)

 • Give a 2-dose series with Heplisav-B at least 4wks apart (2-dose series HepB only applies when 2 doses of Heplisav-B are used) or a 3-dose series with either Engerix-B, Recombivax HB or Twinrix.
-3-dose series with single-antigen HepB vaccines (Engerix-B, Recombivax HB) are given at 0, 1 and 6mos; the 1st and 2nd doses should be at least 4wks apart, and the 2nd and 3rd doses at least 8wks apart.
-If the combined HepA and HepB vaccine (Twinrix) is used, administer 3 doses at 0, 1, and 6mos; the 1st and 2nd doses should be at least 4wks apart, and the 2nd and 3rd doses at least 5mos apart.
+3-dose series with single-antigen HepB vaccines (Engerix-B, Recombivax HB) are given at 0, 1 and 6mos; the 1st and 2nd doses should be ≥4wks apart, the 2nd and 3rd doses ≥8wks apart, and the 1st and 3rd doses ≥16wks apart.
+If the combined HepA and HepB vaccine (Twinrix) is used, administer 3 doses at 0, 1, and 6mos; the 1st and 2nd doses should be ≥4wks apart, and the 2nd and 3rd doses at least ≥5mos apart.

 10. Meningococcal (Serogroups A, C, W, and Y [MenACWY] or serogroup B [MenB]) vaccination

 — Adults with anatomical or functional asplenia, HIV, persistent complement component deficiency, or on eculizumab or ravulizumab therapy should receive 2 doses of MenACWY at least 8wks apart.
 Revaccinate with 1 dose every 5yrs if risk remains.

 — microbiologists routinely exposed to N. meningitidis and persons traveling in countries where meningococcal disease is hyperendemic or epidemic should receive 1 dose of MenACWY; revaccinate every 5yrs if risk remains